Vidhya Unni: Personal life

 Vidhya is the younger sister of actress Divyaa Unni.
 She did her engineering in electronics and communication from Amrita School of Engineering, Amritapuri.
-She was working as a software engineer with Cognizant, a US-based software company in Cochin.
+She was working as a software engineer with Cognizant, a US-based software company in Kochi.
 She has moved to Hong Kong as a part of her software job.
 She has quoted that if she misses acting and if she gets good roles she will definitely continue acting.

 Vidhya married Chennai native Sanjay Venkateswaran in January 2019 and currently resides in Singapore.